sillsdev/web-languageforge/README.md

 1. Install [Make](https://www.gnu.org/software/make/).
 This is actually optional but simplifies things a bit.
 1. Clone the repo:  `git clone https://github.com/sillsdev/web-languageforge`
 1. `cd web-languageforge/docker`
+1. First time only (this will establish a default user): `make db-reset`
 1. `make`

 #### Testing the Installation